David Atwell: Project Develop

 Atwell's stress was increased later in April 2006 when Donny Petersen, the Para-Dice Rider secretary turned Hells Angels national secretary, learned from a police source that there was an informer among their ranks, starting the search for the "rat".
-Adding to his tension of his undercover work was the fact that Petersen, together with Douglas Myles, the vice president of the downtown Toronto chapter, were two of his closest friends, giving him a strong sense of guilt as he recorded their conversations with them.
+Adding to his tension of his undercover work was that Petersen, together with Douglas Myles, the vice president of the downtown Toronto chapter, were two of his closest friends, giving him a strong sense of guilt as he recorded their conversations with them.
 Petersen had been the best man at Atwell's wedding while Atwell had served as the master of the ceremonies at Myles's wedding.
-On 31 May 2006, he recorded a discussion about which members of the Angels' Sudbury chapter would ge accepted into the downtown Toronto chapter with the decision being that only Lorne Edgar Campbell was worthy to included in the Toronto chapter.
+On 31 May 2006, he recorded a discussion about which members of the Angels' Sudbury chapter would be accepted into the downtown Toronto chapter with the decision being that only Lorne Campbell was worthy to be included in the Toronto chapter.
 Atwell became friends with Campbell after he joined the downtown Toronto chapter, and in July 2006 spent a weekend at Campbell's cottage at Baysville in the Muskoka region where the two tried fruitlessly to fish for trout.